Bookmark and Share

 The Inquisition….
 Christian Science Monitor, 8/28/2003 Susan Dunn

-2. When is prayer in school constitutional?
+1. When is prayer in school constitutional?
 Why can't the government prevent students from praying (on their own time) at public schools?
-Should public schools be able to teach "intelligent design" in science class?

-4. In 1954, in response to the threat of godless communists, the US added the words “one nation under God” to the pledge of allegiance.
+2. In 1954, in response to the threat of godless communists, the US added the words "under God” to the pledge of allegiance.
 Based on other court rulings, do you think it is constitutional?

-14. Watch this Colbert clip.
-Do you think the President has the constitutional authority to order the assasination of American citizens (not in battle) without a trial?
+10. Watch this Colbert interview of Anthony Romero, executive director of the ACLU.
+Do you think the President has the constitutional authority to order the assassination of American citizens (not in battle) without a trial?
+For an (optional) updated discussion of the drone strikes against Americans (without Due Process), watch this Daily Show clip and this one making fun of Obama's lack of transparency

 Useful (but not required) Civil Liberties links: